Equivalence Checking of Sequential Quantum Circuits: Experiments

-\subsection{Experiments}
+\begin{remark} It should be noted that in this case study of half adder, we are comparing a sequential quantum circuit with a classical (reversible) one.
+In such a special case, the equivalence of them (in terms of sequential quantum circuits) actually degenerates to that of classical sequential circuits.
+This is because in this case the input state is always in the computational basis, and the outcome probability of the sequential quantum circuits must be $0$ or $1$.
+If a sequential quantum circuit is equivalent to a classical reversible sequential circuit (with input states limited to the computational basis), then they are functionally equivalent.
+That is, they always behave the same on the same input sequence (in the computational basis). \end{remark}

-Algorithm \ref{algo} is implemented in C/C++ compiled by GCC 5.4.0.
-We test our algorithm on a Linux workstation: Intel(R) Xeon(R) CPU E7-8850 v2 2.30GHz with 24M Cache.
-All test cases utilize the single thread mode.
+\section{Experiments}

-Our results are summarized in Table \ref{table1}, in which Cases 1-6 are those test cases discussed in the previous subsectiom.
-We only list the positive cases in Table \ref{table1} except Case 1.
-For those negative cases, a trick that can reduce the running time is to abort the algorithm with a negative result whenever $\operatorname{tr}(\mathcal{E}_{a|\pi}(\rho)) \neq 0$ for the current $(\pi, a)$.
-That is why Case 1 has a less running time than Case 2.
+Algorithm \ref{algo} is implemented in Python3 using NumPy package linked with OpenBLAS library.
+We test our algorithm on a workstation which has an Intel(R) Xeon(R) Platinum 8235 CPU with 16 cores.
+The results are collected in Table \ref{table1}.